RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: RiSi: Proposed Neural Network Model

 \subsection{Domain-specific Dataset Construction for RiSi}

-To achieve best-performing RiSi, it is also important to carefully generate the training dataset according to the intrinsic features of wireless signals using communications-specific knowledge, as introduced in the following.
-First, we built the dataset consisting of both synthetic samples and over-the-air recordings (of real WLAN signals captured by USRP N210 radios), to ensure that our model can perform well under real channel conditions.
-To make the synthetic dataset as close to real signals as possible, we modeled multiple channel defects to be employed in our system, such as fading, thermal noise, fractional frequency offset, and clock offset.\footnote{Specifically, we have employed the TGn channel delay model-B from the Matlab WLAN Toolbox, a white Gaussian noise with the SNR of 15 dB, a frequency offset uniformly distributed in $(-312.5, 312.5)$ kHz, and a clock offset uniformly distributed in $(-0.005, 0.005)$.} Then, a random sequence of bits is OFDMA-modulated with the FFT(Fast Fourier Transform) size of 64, where each OFDMA resource block has a rectangular shape with a randomly-chosen size, and can take a modulation type out of BPSK, QPSK, 16-QAM, 64-QAM, unless it contains no data at all.
-We also consider the `no data' class to address special situations communication protocols may encounter, e.g., when there exists no data indeed (such as `DC null' in WLAN), or when a frame includes some fields modulated by non-popular specific schemes (such as header fields).
+There exist open source datasets for modulation recognition, such as RadioML 2016.10a \cite{o2016convolutional} and RadioML 2018.01a \cite{o2018over}.
+However, they do not contain OFDMA-modulated signals, so we have developed our own datasets.
+Most importantly, to achieve the best-performing RiSi, we need to carefully generate the training dataset according to the intrinsic features of wireless signals using communication-specific knowledge, as follows.
+First, we built the dataset consisting not only of synthetic samples but also of over-the-air recordings (of real WLAN signals captured by USRP N210 radios) to ensure our model performs well under real channel conditions.
+To make the synthetic dataset as close to real signals as possible, we considered various channel defects in our model including fading, thermal noise, fractional frequency offset, and clock offset.
+Specifically, we have employed the TGn channel delay model-B from the Matlab WLAN Toolbox, with the SNR of 15 dB and a white Gaussian noise, a frequency offset uniformly distributed in $(-312.5, 312.5)$ kHz, and a clock offset uniformly distributed in $(-0.005, 0.005)$.
+Then, a random sequence of bits is OFDMA-modulated with the FFT size of 64, where each OFDMA resource block has a rectangular shape with a randomly-chosen size, and can take a modulation type out of BPSK, QPSK, 16-QAM, 64-QAM.
+We also consider a `no data' class, to address some special cases such as: when there exists no data at all (e.g., `DC null' in WLAN) or when a frame includes some fields modulated by non-usual schemes (e.g., WLAN header fields).

-Practical OFDMA signals may include structures other than resource blocks, such us preambles, header fields, null, guard subcarriers, etc. While these structures have different sizes than OFDMA resource blocks, they still occupy rectangular regions in the spectrogram.
+Practical OFDMA signals may include structures other than resource blocks, such as preambles, header fields, null, guard subcarriers, etc. While these structures have different sizes than OFDMA resource blocks, they still occupy rectangular regions in the spectrogram.
 We therefore want to make our system capable of detecting rectangular regions with varying sizes on a given spectrogram.
-To do so, in our synthetic dataset we varied the resource block size between data samples, so that RiSi is trained to detect the structures of different sizes, whose efficacy will be shown in Section~\ref{sec:evaluation}.
+To do so, in our synthetic dataset, we varied the resource block size between data samples, so that RiSi is trained to detect the structures of different sizes, whose efficacy will be shown in Section~\ref{sec:evaluation}.